 how to improve counting skills - little boy standing on number mats

-For sequence challenges (remembering the correct order of numbers):
+To challenges in sequence (sequences) (having the correct order of numbers):

 • Use rhythmic activities and counting songs with predictable patterns